ElPapi42/test-project/README.md

 docker exec seeder-cli python seeder seeddb docker exec -it seeder-cli python seeder createadmin
 ```
+Alternatively, you can execute `bash init.bash` AFTER CLONE this repository for a single command startup.

 Then you can exec a login request for get credentials:
 ```bash